jake3030/TangoCard_Ruby_SDK/README.md

 <a name="sdk_overview"></a>
 # Tango Card SDK Overview #

 The Tango Card Ruby SDK is a wrapper around the Tango Card Service API. environments.
-As such, it has two primary types of objects, Requests and Responses; which are handled by a wrapper class `TangoCard\Sdk\TangoCardServiceApi`.
+As such, it has two primary types of objects, Requests and Responses; which are handled by a wrapper class `TangoCardSdk::TangoCardServiceApi`.

-The wrapper class `TangoCard\Sdk\TangoCardServiceApi` currently handles the following static methods:
+The wrapper class `TangoCardSdk::TangoCardServiceApi` currently handles the following static methods:
 <dl>
     <dt>bool GetAvailableBalance()</dt>
     <dd>- Gather the currently available balance for provided user within their www.tangocard.com account.</dd>